dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 # Git & GitHub

-Git is a free and open source version control system.
+Git is a free and open-source version control system.
-* Git is the tool that tracks the changes in your code, GitHub is a website where you host all of your Git repositories online (remotely on the website's cloud)
+* Git is the tool that tracks the changes in your code, whereas GitHub is a website where you host all of your Git repositories online (remotely on the website's cloud)

 Contents
 =======================